Here are 27 diy wood planter tutorials. I chose These planters to show you for their cool, well-crafted and unique features.

 A DIY pallet wood project.
 Create a unique shaped planter, simply by using pallet wood.
 You can check out this scalloped planter tutorial here.

 Don’t you love this?
 It’s a 3D modern planter box!
 Handyman’s Daughter found an interesting material to use that makes this very easy to make!
-She even provides you with downloadable plans.
+She even provides you with downloadable planter box plans.

 Here’s another planter you can make with scrap wood.
 Now you can get rid of the plastic pots those ferns come in!
 Jamie’s tutorial is fabulously detailed, as always and comes with plans.

 You can make these cute nested plant stands using scrap wood!
-This is another one from Houseful Of Handmade, that also includes free plans.
+This is another one from Houseful Of Handmade, that also includes free plant stand plans.

 We all could use a little relaxation, and Pneumatic Addict will show you how to get it with this swinging terrarium tutorial with video.